Martinez, California: Education

 The historic Art Deco–style Martinez Library was built in 1941.

 Covering most of Martinez, the Martinez Unified School District encompasses four elementary schools, one middle school, one high school, and two alternative/independent study schools.
 Students in K-5 attend John Swett, John Muir, Las Juntas, or Morello Park Elementary School.
 Martinez Junior High School serves students in grades 6 through 8.
 St. Catherine of Siena is a private Catholic school that serves grades K-8.
 Alhambra High School serves as the district's comprehensive high school.
 As of 2006, the district's K-12 enrollment was 4,194.

 Part of Martinez is served by the Mount Diablo Unified School District, whose Hidden Valley Elementary School is located in Martinez.
 St. Catherine of Siena School, a private Roman Catholic elementary school, also serves the Martinez community.

 Libraries

 The Martinez Library is part of the Contra Costa County Library and is located in Martinez.
 The Art Deco style building was placed on the National Register of Historic Places in early 2008.

 Media

 The historic post office is on the National Register of Historic Places.

-Martinez and the surrounding area is served by several local newspapers, including the Martinez News-Gazette, the Martinez Tribune and the East Bay Times.
+Martinez and the surrounding area is served by several local newspapers, including the Martinez Tribune and the East Bay Times, along with local news websites, including Martinez Patch and Claycord.com.

-Martinez is also served by Martinez Patch, a local news website covering community news and events, and the local news and talk blog Claycord.com.

-In December 2019, there was a flurry of reports from reliable sources including the Associated Press and the San Francisco Chronicle that the 161 year-old Martinez News-Gazette, one of the longest-running newspapers in California, may have to cease publication.
-But as of late May 2020, the threatened cessation did not materialize and the newspaper appears to have weathered that storm.
-The newspaper did cease publication of a print edition effective April 2, 2020, but this was characterized as a temporary measure arising from a lack of advertising revenue.
-This in turn arose as many local businesses were forced to suspended operations or even ceased to exist, when the area was under shelter in place regulations arising from the Coronavirus COVID-19 pandemic.
-The newspaper plans to resume a full print edition when the local shelter-in-place restrictions are lifted.
-The newspaper continued to operate its online news website presence during the pandemic restrictions.
+The Martinez News-Gazette was published in the city from 1858 to 2019, and was briefly revived in 2020.